andre-maree/Microflow/README.md

 This is an "admin" Api function app that is used to add functionality that does not impact core execution.
 For example to get log data or to see live in-progress step counts.

 ### MicroflowConsoleApp
-This console app is used to create test workflow projects and post to Microflow.
-After created or modifying a project, always call "Microflow_InsertOrUpdateProject" before calling the run http call "Microflow_HttpStart".
-After a call to "Microflow_InsertOrUpdateProject" is made, then "Microflow_HttpStart" can be called multiple times as long as the project definition stays the same.
+This console app is used to create test workflow pworkflows and post to Microflow.
+After created or modifying a workflow, always call "UpsertWorkflow" before calling the run http call "Microflow_HttpStart".
+After a call to "UpsertWorkflow" is made, then "Microflow_HttpStart" can be called multiple times as long as the workflow definition stays the same.

 ### MicroflowModels
 This library holds model classes that is useful outside of the Microflow function app, but is also used by the Microflow function app.

 ### MicroflowSDK
-This library is used to help with project workflow and steps creates.
+This library is used to help with workflow and steps creates.

 ## Setup Guide